ucodery/ucodery-slides/slides/tuples/slides.md

   - for the human

 <!--
+can create them wherever an expression is valid

 some parens are load-bearing, some are just a facade-but neither are part of the tuple definition -->